gsilveiradev/gyg-wishlist-api/README.md

 ### Run and enjoy

-Run the serve command to test the Api endpoints:
+Run the serve command to test the Api endpoints on Postman:

 ```bash
 php artisan serve